Reblas Network includes cannabis product analysis; Brazil has 16 accredited laboratories

 The measure was confirmed by Resolution No. 3,459, published on September 8 in the Official Gazette.
 Image: Canva pro

-Public or private analytical laboratories accredited by the National Health Surveillance Agency (Anvisa) are officially authorized to perform analyses of cannabis products.
+Analytical laboratories, whether public or private, accredited by the National Health Surveillance Agency (Anvisa), are officially authorized to perform analyses of cannabis products.
 The measure was confirmed by Resolution No. 3,459, published on September 8 in the Official Gazette.

 The resolution modifies the scope of the Analytical Quality Center Ltd., a member of the Brazilian Network of Analytical Laboratories in Health (Reblas), officially including the category of cannabis products.

-As a result, the laboratory now offers quality control services for products derived from the plant, according to Art.
+As a result, the laboratory now offers quality control services for products derived from the plant, as per Art.
 5 of Resolution RDC No. 928/2024:

-“Art.
-5. Analytical laboratories providing services that perform quality control tests on batches of finished products must be accredited in Reblas in scopes corresponding to the respective categories of analyzed products.”
+"Art.
+5 Laboratories providing services that perform quality control tests on batches of finished products must be accredited in Reblas in scopes corresponding to the respective categories of products analyzed."

 16 laboratories are already accredited

-Reblas brings together public and private analytical laboratories accredited by Anvisa to offer sanitary services of quality, safety, reliability, and traceability.
+Reblas brings together analytical laboratories, public and private, accredited by Anvisa to offer sanitary services of interest with quality, safety, reliability, and traceability.

-Currently, 16 laboratories are already accredited for the analysis of cannabis products.
+Currently, 16 laboratories already have valid accreditation for cannabis product analysis.
 The state of São Paulo concentrates half of them, followed by Paraná (4), Goiás (2), Minas Gerais (1), and Rio Grande do Sul (1).
-All accreditations were granted by resolutions of Anvisa.
+All accreditations were granted by Anvisa resolutions.

-The scientific director of Sechat, Dr. Pedro Pierro, highlighted the relevance of the measure.
-“The possibility of ensuring the quality of cannabis-based products through RDC 660, with the support of Reblas laboratories, is essential for doctors and patients.”
+The scientific director of Sechat, Dr. Pedro Pierro, highlighted the importance of the measure.
+“The ability to ensure the quality of cannabis-based products through RDC 660, with the support of Reblas laboratories, is essential for doctors and patients.”